On the 4d superconformal index near roots of unity: Bulk and Localized contributions: Questions/problems for the future

 Aside from some technical problems that has been left to address in forthcoming work, following the summary of main results given in the section~\ref{SectionIntroResults}, there are relevant conceptual problems that we find interesting to start thinking about in the near future.

-\begin{itemize} \item \emph{Is there a clear relation to approach 2) and to the observations made in the companion paper~\cite{PaperPhases}?} In the particular case of $m=n+1=1$, for instance, there is no average to perform.
-If we focus on the maximally symmetric bit contribution, then the corresponding partition function corresponds to~$SU(N)$ Chern-Simons theories, at quantum corrected level~$k=N$ on~$S_3$ which equals~$1$ (in some convention).
-So, broadly speaking this individual~$SU(N)$ Chern-Simons integrals are counting single conformal blocks of the universal~$SU(N)$ WZNW at classical level~$k=1$~\cite{PaperPhases}.
-It is possible that a simple relation between these two perspectives exist, in the same way as it is possible that a clear relation in between approaches 1) and 2) exist.
-It is also interesting to ask~\emph{how are the averages over products of~$\mathbb{Z}_m$'s is interpreted from the perspective~2) and~\cite{PaperPhases}?}
+\begin{itemize} \item \emph{Is there a clear relation to approach 2) and to the observations made in~\cite{PaperPhases}?} In the particular case of $m=n+1=1$, for instance, there is no average to perform.
+If we focus on the maximally symmetric bit contribution, then the corresponding partition function is~$SU(N)$ Chern-Simons theory, at quantum corrected level~$k=N$ on~$S_3$, which equals~$1$ (in some convention).
+So, broadly speaking this individual~$SU(N)$ Chern-Simons integrals are counting single conformal blocks of the universal~$SU(N)$ WZNW at classical level~$k=1$ of~\cite{PaperPhases}.
+It is possible that a clear relation between these two perspectives exists, in the same way as it is possible that a clear relation in between approaches 1) and 2) exist.
+It is also interesting to ask~\emph{how are the averages over products of~$\mathbb{Z}_m$'s is interpreted from the perspectives of approach~2) and~\cite{PaperPhases}?}

-\item \emph{Can the coarse-grained expansion in sectors~$\alpha$ be interpreted as an expansion of a partition function of a (topological) string theory?} The sum over sectors~$\alpha$ can be organized in a sum over interacting topologically twisted theories that can be interpreted as two-dimensional theories -- with infinite degrees of freedom -- over Riemann surfaces with genus~$g$.~\footnote{The hints of existence of a Gopakumar-Vafa duality~\cite{Gopakumar:1998ki}(as summarized, for instance, in~\cite{Brini:2008ik}) for Lens spaces~$L(p,1)$ are encouraging, given the fact that their open string theory description is related to the sector~$\ell_i=0$ of the maximally symmetric sector~\eqref{ZMaximalBits}.}
+\item \emph{Can the coarse-grained expansion in sectors~$\alpha$ be interpreted as an expansion of a partition function of a (topological) string theory?} The sum over sectors~$\alpha$ can be organized in a sum over interacting or entangled topologically twisted theories that can be interpreted as two-dimensional theories -- with infinite degrees of freedom -- over Riemann surfaces of genus~$g$ which could be hinting at a string-theory interpretation.~\footnote{The hints of existence of a Gopakumar-Vafa duality~\cite{Gopakumar:1998ki}(as summarized, for instance, in~\cite{Brini:2008ik}) for Lens spaces~$L(p,1)$ are encouraging, given the fact that their open string theory description is related to the sector~$\ell_i=0$ of the maximally symmetric sector~\eqref{ZMaximalBits}.}

 \item The so-called coupled sectors~$\alpha$ can involve coupled contributions coming from Riemann surfaces at different genus.~\emph{Is this gluing of contributions from different Riemann surfaces related to a geometrical operation among the underlying Riemann surfaces?}